• Skip to primary navigation

 SFFILM is located on the unceded ancestral homeland of the Ramaytush Ohlone peoples.
 Indigenous people of surrounding Bay Area lands include Miwok, Yokuts, Patwin, and other Ohlone.
 SFFILM is committed to publicly honoring the names of these peoples and affirming their sovereign rights as First Peoples.
 We recognize that we benefit from working and living on their traditional homelands and wish to pay respects to ancestors, descendants, elders, and all other members of their communities.

 SFFILM encourages you to research and reflect upon the history of the land and people where you reside.
-A good place to start and return to is at Native Land Digital.
+Here are some resources to start, and return to.

 Visit